 Study of standard and contemporary choral literature (classics to jazz) for small choral ensemble.
 Includes performances on campus and in local schools and communities.
-Open to all singers in the community and students of the college.
+Open

-152-153-252-253 CONCERT BAND 1 UNIT
+152-153-252-253 CONCERT BAND 1 UNIT C-ID MUS 180 (152, 252, 253)

-Recommended Preparation: None 2.5 hours lecture, 2.5 hours laboratory compositions in a wide variety of styles at regular rehearsals and public performances.
-CSU.
-UC
+Study of representative concert band compositions in a wide variety of styles at regular rehearsals and public performances.